Empowering Private Tutoring by Chaining Large Language Models: Overview of

-To facilitate interaction, we devise a reflection process to generate high-level insights on the learning progress, which serves as global information~\cite{park2023generative}.
-Meanwhile, it is expected to help adjust system response dynamically based on user preference and behavior to achieve personalized tutoring.
+\textbf{Reflection.} To facilitate interaction, we devise a reflection process to generate high-level insights on the learning progress, which serves as global information~\cite{park2023generative} input into the system module.
+It is expected to help adjust system response dynamically based on user preference and behavior to achieve personalized tutoring.